Hyundai Ioniq Electric Insurance Rates

 - The cheapest rate after discounts is $752

-- Selecting low $100 deductibles for physical damage coverage costs an additional $304 each year
+- Selecting more expensive low deductibles will cost an extra $304 a year

 - Higher-risk drivers with serious driving violations could pay up to $2,826

-Auto insurance rates for a Hyundai Ioniq Electric also range considerably based on the model year and trim level, your risk profile, and liability limits and deductibles.
+Insurance rates for a Hyundai Ioniq Electric also range considerably based on your risk profile, the model year and trim level, and liability limits and deductibles.

-Older drivers with a good driving record and high physical damage deductibles may only pay around $1,200 a year, or $100 per month, for full coverage.
-Rates are much higher for teenagers, where even without any violations or accidents they will have to pay at least $5,000 a year.
+An older driver with no violations or accidents and high deductibles could pay as little as $1,200 every 12 months on average, or $100 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers should be prepared to pay at least $5,000 a year.
 View Rates by Age

-Your home state has a huge impact on Hyundai Ioniq Electric insurance rates.
-A driver around age 40 might see rates as low as $850 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,760 on average in Florida, New York, and Michigan.
+Your home state also has a big influence on Hyundai Ioniq Electric insurance rates.
+A middle-age driver might find rates as low as $850 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,760 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |